LVTINO: LAtent Video consisTency INverse sOlver for High Definition Video Restoration: Experiments

 \paragraph{Qualitative and quantitative evaluation.} Figures~\ref{fig:SR8x8_abstract}, \ref{fig:SR4x4}, \ref{fig:Blur_SRx8}, and~\ref{fig:SR8x8_adobe223} show the results of our algorithm compared to the measurements, ground truth and VISION-XL (see also the videos by following the links in the captions).
 Table~\ref{tab:links-to-videos} in Appendix~\ref{sec:additional} provides additional results.
 These results demonstrate that L\AV TINO yields more detailed and temporally coherent videos than VISION-XL.
 The ICM prior enhances spatial detail, while the VCM prior and $TV_3^\lambda$ jointly improve temporal coherence, particularly in the challenging upsampling tasks B and C. For example, in Figure~\ref{fig:SR8x8_adobe223}, L\AV TINO achieves noticeably sharper results with minimal motion blur and strong temporal coherence, whereas VISION-XL shows a staircase effect with repeated frames and unresolved blur, also evident in Figure~\ref{fig:SR4x4}.
 In Figure~\ref{fig:Blur_SRx8}, VISION-XL exhibits temporal flickering, which our method eliminates via the VCM and TV models.
 Table~\ref{tab:comparison} supports these visual findings: L\AV TINO achieves strong FVMD and LPIPS scores, reflecting accurate spatiotemporal dynamics and fine spatial detail.

-\paragraph{Other baselines.} We also report comparisons with ADMM-TV, a classical optimization-based method (we use the hyperparameters of~\citep {kwon2025solvingvideoinverseproblems}).
+\paragraph{Other baselines.} We also report comparisons with ADMM-TV, a classical optimization-based method (we use the hyperparameters of~\cite{kwon2025solvingvideoinverseproblems}).
 We also considered comparing with VDPS \citep{Kwon2025VideoDP}, however the backpropagation through Wan's DiT and Decoder at resolution $1280\times 768$ pixels required $>80$ Gb of VRAM, exceeding the memory capacity of GPUs available in our academic HPC facility.
 Since L\AV TINO's conditioning mechanism does not rely on automatic differentiation, it has significantly lower memory usage.
+We do no include comparisons with the recently proposed zero-shot video restoration algorithm \citep{cao_zero-shot_2026}, which was developed concurrently with our work.
+Also, as our comparisons focus on zero-shot methodology, we do not report results for methods that are specifically designed and trained for a particular task, like super-resolution \citep{UltraVSR} or space-time super-resolution \citep{OSDEnhancer}.